Tuinity/Tuinity/README.md

 If all you want is a paperclip server jar, just run `./gradlew initGitSubmodules`.

-Otherwise, to setup the `Tuinity-API` and `Tuinity-Server` repo, just run the following command in your project root `./gradlew applyPatches` additionally, after you run `./gradlew applyPatches` you can run `./gradlew paperclip` to build the respective api and server jars.
+Otherwise, to setup the `Tuinity-API` and `Tuinity-Server` repo, just run the following command in your project root `./gradlew applyPatches` additionally, after you run `./gradlew applyPatches` you can run `./gradlew jar` to build the respective api and server jars.

 `./gradlew applyPatches` should initialize the repo such that you can now start modifying and creating